cjoudrey/graphql-schema-linter/README.md

 This rule will validate that all enum values are sorted alphabetically.

+### `enum-values-sorted-lexicographically`

+This rule will validate that all enum values are sorted lexicographically.

 ### `fields-are-camel-cased`

 This rule will validate that object type field and interface type field names are camel cased.